andrewbolster/andrewbolster.github.io/_posts/2014-05-13-so-what-is-it-you-do-again.md

 [![Behaviour Metric Comparison](/img/Behaviour Metric Comparison_700.png)](/img/Behaviour Metric Comparison.png)

-Each verticle of this chart shows a different behaviour; with the baseline waypointing behaviour in the middle, flanked on the left by the malicious “Shadow” behaviour and on the right by the benign but sub-optimal “Slowcoach” behaviour.
+Each vertical of this chart shows a different behaviour; with the baseline waypointing behaviour in the middle, flanked on the left by the malicious “Shadow” behaviour and on the right by the benign but sub-optimal “Slowcoach” behaviour.
 The per-node metrics as described are shown in the horizontal, with Internode Heading Deviation at the top, Speed in the Middle and Distance Deviation at the bottom.

 Green shaded regions are correctly detected per-metric deviations, and Red shaded areas highlight sections of the graph where a per-metric “false positive” would have been reported, i.e. a normal node deviating outside the limits of that metric.
 Looking at it, it’s a mess.

 [![Behaviour Fusion](/img/Behaviour Fusion_700.png)](/img/Behaviour Fusion.png)

-This second graph shows the proportional deviation from the average of each metric rather than the raw values for the first three row, which is significantly clearer as to who is misbehavion, especially in the case of the Inter node distance deviation, which shows the yellow and blue nodes respectively as being outliers.
+This second graph shows the proportional deviation from the average of each metric rather than the raw values for the first three row, which is significantly clearer as to who is misbehaviour, especially in the case of the Inter node distance deviation, which shows the yellow and blue nodes respectively as being outliers.
 Applying the trust assessment as described previously, to the bottom row, of the chart, we can see the benefit of the exponential window on the false positive rate.

 With this chart it’s possible to see, despite the colour and resolution, that the slowcoach behaviour manifests itself in the Speed metric as we can see here and here.
 Using this information we can build a trust weight vector to discriminate between these two ostensibly similar behaviours.
 With our current analysis we can do so with an average 97% positive identification rate with no false positives, i.e. no instances where a Slowcoach is detected as a Shadow and visa versa.